aplteam/Tatin/docs/SemanticVersioning.md

 The version number of a Tatin package must follow the rules for Semantic Versioning: it always has the format `{major}.{minor}.{patch}`.

-After `{patch}` there might be more information available, separated from the patch number by a hyphen.
+After `{patch}`, more information might be available, separated from the patch number by a hyphen.

 Valid examples for a version number are therefore: